vinodini17/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 -Each bill can include multiple dishes.

-- Every dish and table belongs to one category.
+-Every dish and table belongs to one category.

 ---

 ## Instructions for Students